Manly–Melbourne NRL rivalry: 2010–present

 The two meetings between the sides in 2014 were both won by Melbourne: the first was a golden point, 23–22 victory in the opening round, in which Storm captain Cameron Smith kicked his first career field goal in extra time; Melbourne had trailed 20–4 at half-time.
 The second match saw the Storm also come from behind to win 22–19 over an injury-hit Manly side with debutant Kurt Mann scoring the match winning try with four minutes left.

 Manly won both of their meetings in 2015, including winning at AAMI Park for the first time.
 Despite their two wins against Melbourne, Manly-Warringah faced a decline in the league by failing to make the top eight for the first time since 2004.

 In 2016, the sides met in round 24 where Melbourne won 38–18, claiming the minor premiership in the process, whilst Manly missed the finals for the second consecutive season.

 Melbourne won both meetings in 2017, first holding off a second half fight back by Manly at Brookvale to win 30–26 before defeating Manly 40–6 at AAMI Park in what was Cameron Smith's 350th NRL game.

 The first meeting held between Manly and Melbourne for season 2018 in round eleven at AAMI Park was marred by controversy.
 While Manly won the match by 24–4 against a Melbourne side missing suspended captain Cameron Smith, the match was perhaps best remembered for a series of on-field incidents including four sin-binnings (Jake Trbojevic, Dylan Walker, Apisai Koroisau and Josh Addo-Carr) and the first send-off since 2015 courtesy of Curtis Scott throwing punches at Walker during a brawl reminiscent of the one between the two sides almost seven years prior.
 More drama occurred when Koroisau returned to the field one minute and 41 seconds earlier than he should've, presumably due to a timekeeping error.
 Melbourne lodged an official protest as a result.

 In 2019, Manly-Warringah handed Melbourne just their third loss of the season, winning 11–10 in golden point extra time with captain Daly Cherry-Evans kicking the winning field goal in the final minute of extra time.

+In 2025, Melbourne ended a three-match losing streak at Brookvale Oval, scoring the highest score in matches between these two teams in a 48–24 victory.